Palay Khan (film)

 Palay Khan is a 1986 Indian Hindi-language film directed by Ashim Samanta and produced by Shakti Samanta under his own production Shakti Films.
-It stars Jackie Shroff, Poonam Dhillon, Farah in pivotal roles.
+The film stars Jackie Shroff as Palay Khan, with Poonam Dhillon, Farah in other pivotal roles.
 The music was composed by R. D. Burman.
-Palay khan was a favourite script lying with Shakti Samanta from mid 70s and he announced the movie with Rajesh Khanna but he could make the movie in the mid 80s only.
+Palay Khan was a favourite script lying with Shakti Samanta from mid 70s and he announced the movie with Rajesh Khanna but he could make the movie in the mid 80s only.

 Plot

-The British government have taken over there rule in a deserted region in India.
-But some of the people there strive for freedom; one of those brave freedom fighters is Palay Khan, who owes his intelligence to the entire region.
+The British government have taken over their rule in a deserted region in India, but some of the people there strive for freedom.
+One of these brave freedom fighters is Palay Khan, who owes his intelligence to the entire region.
 When British soldiers attack, he is always present to defend, and now he and his gang are wanted by the British, no stone is left unturned to catch him, but all ways prove futile until one day, a British officer by the name of Gulbaaz Khan manages to abduct one of Palay Khan loyal associates, Amar Singh and held him captive until Palay Khan surrenders.
 But in retaliation, Palay and his gang kidnap Helen, the daughter of British General Bonz, but eventually, Palay and Helen fall in love.
 This love might as well bring about the change in hatred for love between the British government and the freedom fighters.